 Faculty and Staff

 In 2017, Catherine joined Willow Oak as the Upper Elementary Team Leader.
-Her role later evolved to centers on Montessori coaching, curriculum and operations, including testing and assessment oversight.
-Catherine and her husband Zack have two sons and a daughter who were privileged to receive a Montessori education from the toddler through the middle school years.
+Her role later evolved to center on Montessori coaching, curriculum, and operations, including testing and assessment oversight.
+Catherine and her husband, Zack, have two sons and a daughter who were privileged to receive a Montessori education from the toddler through the middle school years.
 During her down time, Catherine enjoys reading, cross-stitching, quilting, and playing pickleball.

-Susan, a Montessori teacher since 1987 and administrator since 2003, co-founded a small progressive middle and high school in Raleigh, NC called Raleigh Progressive School.
-She has a Bachelor of Arts in English from North Carolina State University and a Master of Arts in progressive community education from Goddard College.
-Susan is married to fellow Montessori teacher, Don Henchel, who has been teaching for over 30 years, and is presently teaching at Montessori Community School in Durham.
+Susan has been a Montessori teacher since 1987 and an administrator since 2003 and has served as a coach, mentor, and consultant for Montessori teachers and administrators.
+In addition, she served as the Director of Education for a small progressive middle and high school in Raleigh that she co-founded.
+Susan earned a Bachelor of Arts in English from North Carolina State University and a Master of Arts in Community Education from Goddard College.
+She is married to a fellow Montessori teacher, Don Henchel, who taught for 42 years and is mentoring teachers in his retirement.
+Susan served on the founding board of Willow Oak Montessori Charter School and was a founding teacher in 2013.
 Her three boys attended Montessori schools up to the 6th grade.
-Susan has served as a coach, mentor, and consultant for Montessori teachers and administrators.
-She holds an American Montessori Society Lower Elementary credential.
+Susan finds joy in the arts and being with her grandchildren.

 Hailing from Asheville, NC, Emily holds a Bachelor of Science in Elementary Education with a concentration in Diversity Studies and a minor in Psychology from Appalachian State University.
 She is also Lower Elementary certified by the American Montessori Society.
 Emily obtained her Montessori-focused Masters of Education from St. Catherine University in May 2019.
 Emily feels honored to have been a member of the inaugural teaching team at Willow Oak Montessori in 2013 and to have joined the leadership team at Willow Oak Montessori as the Director of the Children's House in 2020.
 Emily enjoys spending time with her family, hiking, baking, and reading.

-Children's House Community (3 year old - K)
+Children's House Community (3 year olds - Kindergarten)

 Lower Elementary (Grades 1-3)